a-bonfim-tech/human-siem-cybersecurity/README.md

 # Human SIEM — Cybersecurity Operating System

-This repository documents a governance-driven cybersecurity operating system designed to model how a senior security professional thinks, decides, and documents risk.
+This repository documents a **governance-driven cybersecurity operating system** designed to model how a senior security professional **thinks, decides, and documents risk**.

 It is not a collection of tools.
-It is a collection of judgment.
+It is a collection of **judgment**.

 ---